P. P. Arnold: 1980s–1990s

-In 1981 Arnold returned to the US, moving to Hollywood, but returned to England the following year to raise her younger son there.
-She began working with leading British reggae band Steel Pulse and returned to the charts in both the UK and Australia on the hit 1983 cover version of the Staple Singers "Respect Yourself", recorded with British electropop group Kane Gang, which reached #21 in Britain and #19 in Australia.
+In 1981, Arnold returned to the US, moving to Hollywood, but returned to England the following year to raise her younger son there.
+She began working with leading British reggae band Steel Pulse and returned to the charts in both the UK and Australia on the hit 1983 cover version of the Staple Singers "Respect Yourself", recorded with British electropop group Kane Gang, which reached No. 21 in Britain and No. 19 in Australia.

 In 1984, she returned to the stage in the cast of the musical Starlight Express as Belle the Sleeping Car, after which she worked with a number of noted British acts including Boy George as well as working on several film soundtracks.
 Weeks before beginning a tour with Billy Ocean, her legs were badly injured in a car accident.
 She went ahead with the Ocean tour, at first appearing on crutches, but her injuries eventually forced her to leave the tour after ten weeks.
 Without a record contract and unable to play live, Arnold survived by doing sessions for advertising jingles.

+In 1986, Arnold returned to the rock scene, featuring prominently as a backing vocalist on Peter Gabriel's worldwide hit "Sledgehammer", released as a single from Gabriel's 1986 album So.
+Arnold also provided backing vocals for another song released as a single from So, "Big Time", and has claimed her backing vocals can be heard towards the end of Gabriel and Kate Bush's duet on So, "Don't Give Up.

-In 1986 she returned to the rock scene, featuring prominently as a backing vocalist on Peter Gabriel's worldwide hit "Sledgehammer".
-This was followed by a successful collaboration with The Beatmasters on the retro-styled Acid House hit "Burn It Up", which reached #14 in Britain in October 1988, and became her third hit to spend 10 weeks or more on the UK Singles Chart.
+This was followed by a successful collaboration with The Beatmasters on the retro-styled acid house hit "Burn It Up", which reached No. 14 in Britain in October 1988, and became her third hit to spend 10 weeks or more on the UK singles chart.
 "Burn It Up" was included on the Beatmasters' album Anywayawanna.
-During the late 1980s and 1990s Arnold resumed an active career as a session vocalist, and her credits in this period included The KLF ("What Time Is Love?", "3 A.M Eternal"), Nina Hagen, Roger Waters (Amused to Death), and Graham Parker.
-In 1989 she reunited with her old friend Steve Marriott to record his solo album 30 Seconds to Midnite, which proved to be their final collaboration; Marriott died in a house fire in 1991.
+During the late 1980s and 1990s, Arnold resumed an active career as a session vocalist, and her credits in this period included The KLF ("What Time Is Love?", "3 A.M Eternal"), Nina Hagen, Roger Waters (Amused to Death), and Graham Parker.
+In 1989, she reunited with her old friend Steve Marriott to record his solo album 30 Seconds to Midnite, which proved to be their final collaboration; Marriott died in a house fire in 1991.
 She then worked with the UK Hardcore group Altern 8 on their single "E-Vapor-8" in 1992, and was featured in the video.